Brian ClarkePresident and CEO, Veolia North America

 Bob started his environmental career in 1987 as an Environmental, Health and Safety (EHS) Engineer for the General Electric (GE) Company in Somerville, NJ.
 In 1989, he became the EHS Manager for GE's semiconductor manufacturing operations in the United States and Europe.
 While in this role, he experienced first-hand the falling of the Berlin Wall and the massive San Francisco earthquake and the environmental issues that ensued.

 Bob is a proud graduate of the University of Michigan and has completed extensive graduate studies in toxicology at Michigan and environmental health at the University of Medicine and Dentistry of New Jersey.
 Most importantly, Bob is the proud dad of a son, Dominick.
 Bob is also an avid marathon runner (120+) and enjoys watching his son play soccer, hockey and baseball.
-Bob resides in The Woodlands, TX.

 Bruce earned a bachelor's of science degree in civil engineering at the University of New Hampshire and an M.B.A. at the University of Western Ontario.
+Bruce holds professional engineer certification in the provinces of British Columbia, Alberta and Ontario and the Canadian Institute of Corporate Director ICD.D designation.

 Augie has been with Veolia since 2010 and has two decades of experience in aligning business strategies and human resources solutions.
 Prior to joining Veolia, he served as Vice President, Human Resources for a global science-based company active in health, nutrition and performance materials.
 Augie has held senior positions in HR for companies in the chemical, information services and healthcare industries in the U.S., European and Asian markets.